Chase credit card annual fees depend on the card. Several Chase credit cards come with a $0 annual fee, while others charge up to $550, annually.

 You'll know within seconds if you're pre-approved for any Chase credit cards.
 There's no guarantee you'll be approved if you apply, but the odds are on your side.
 Pre-approvals are done using a soft inquiry or "soft pull" on your credit report, which means there's no effect on your credit score.
 However, if you decide to actually apply for a card, Chase will perform a hard inquiry, which may cause a slight dip in your credit score.

-You could say there are three types of Chase cards: personal, business and co-branded.
-The Amazon.com Credit Card, the British Airways Credit Card and the Marriott Bonvoy Boundless™ Credit Card are examples of Chase co-branded cards.
-Or, you could make the case that there are just two types of Chase credit cards: those for people with good or excellent credit, and those for excellent credit only.
-However, there are no types of Chase credit cards available for students or people with lower credit scores.
+If you look at the credit score required for approval, there are only two types of Chase credit cards: those for people with good or excellent credit, and those for excellent credit only.
+There are no Chase credit cards available for people with lower credit scores.

 Although Chase may seem to have credit cards for just about every need, there are none for building credit.
 So, people with bad, limited, or fair credit might need to look elsewhere.
 Fortunately, Chase lets you check for pre-approval.
-There’s no guarantee you’ll be approved if you’re pre-approved, but the odds are in your favor.
+Keep in mind that getting pre-approved for a Chase credit card doesn’t mean guaranteed approval, but the odds are in your favor.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.